Director of Transportation & Security Mike Metcalf

 Edgewood College Security works closely with the City of Madison Police Department and the UW-Madison Police Department to ensure that areas on campus are as safe as possible.
 We are a community within a community and an active part of the City of Madison and its residents.

 The Security Department is staffed by six full-time officers, five part-time officers, and a total of thirty student workers.
-The department maintains a staffed presence 24-hours a day and offers a variety of services to help keep students, faculty and staff safe.
+The department maintains a staffed presence 24-hours a day and offers a variety of services to help keep students, faculty and staff as safe as possible.

-For example, the College has deployed five Blue Light Alarm Systems.
+The College has deployed five Blue Light Alarm Systems.
 This series of emergency stations help provide assistance to anyone in distress.
 When the alarm is triggered, the Campus Security Department will be notified to dispatch an officer or an emergency team member to that location.
-Please familiarize yourself with the campus blue light locations on the Campus Map.

 Campus Blue Light Map